Zachman Framework Primer & Modeling Guide — Enterprise Architecture with Linked.Archi¶

 Cell Properties¶

-Each of the 36 cells carries four linking properties:
+Each of the 36 cells carries two linking properties (one per axis):

 a skos:Concept ;